Windows Logon Types and Logon Codes

 1. Monitor for Unauthorized Access:

-• Analyze failed logon attempts (Event ID 4625) to identify potential brute-force attacks.
+• Look at failed logon attempts (Event ID 4625) to see brute-force attacks.

 2. Identify Unusual Activity:

-• Investigate unexpected logon types, such as Type 8 (ClearText logon), as they may indicate insecure practices.
+• Investigate unexpected logon types, like Type 8 (ClearText logon) as they might be insecure practices.

 3. Track Remote Logins:

-• Keep an eye on Type 10 (RDP logon) to detect unauthorized remote access.
+• Keep an eye on Type 10 (RDP logon) to see unauthorized remote access.

 4. Audit Service Activity: